rust-stuco/lectures/week6/slides.md

 * We see `test result: ok`, meaning we have passed all the tests*
 * In this case, we only had 1 test run, with `1 passed; 0 failed;`
-* We'll show you how to ignore and some tests later
+* We'll show how to ignore and some tests later
 * The `0 measured` statistic is for benchmark tests, which are currently only available in nightly Rust